 - Oral Sedation: With this method, you typically take a pill, such as Halcion, to make you feel drowsy but awake.

 - IV Moderate Sedation: Since this method is administered via IV, the sedation works more quickly, and your dentist can easily adjust the level.
 You may not remember much afterward, but you can respond to requests from your dentist.

 - General Anesthesia: With this method, you’re deeply asleep.
 You remember nothing later, and the procedure seems to be over quickly.

 In general, researchers and doctors agree you should try to avoid dental work during pregnancy if possible.
 Of course, emergency dental treatments may be necessary to reduce the chances of infection and/or other serious complications.
 In those urgent cases, dental work may be the best option, with anesthesia to alleviate pain and discomfort.

 While special considerations are also important for pregnant considering dental care, the American Dental Association indicates that diagnostic, preventative, and restorative dental treatments are safe.
 While dental treatment may be advised, it is best to consider treatment in the second trimester if possible.

-Dental Brothers is a leading dental practice in Arizona with locations in both Mesa and Phoenix specializing in sedation dentistry.
-We are dedicated to your comfort and safety every day, which is why we carefully evaluate your health and dental situation before we make recommendations for the dental care solutions that should work best for you.
+Dental Brothers is a leading dental practice in Mesa and Phoenix, Arizona, specializing in sedation dentistry.
+We are dedicated to your comfort and safety every day, so we carefully evaluate your health and dental situation before making recommendations for the dental care solutions that should work best for you.
 We can’t wait to see your beautiful smile!
 Contact us today to learn how we can help you!